 Downtown Rachel Brown, all the way from Labrador via St John’s Newfoundland.
 Before Chatter Creek Rachel spent 17 years in Lake Louise where she worked as an avalanche forecaster and ski patroller.
 Deep and soft snow lured her to the west side of the Rockies in 2006 and she hasn’t looked back.
 Rachel now lives in Nelson BC where she spends her summers working on the garden and enjoying the West Kootenays.

-Matt is going into his eighth winter working at Chatter.
+Matt has been tail guiding at Chatter Creek since 2009.
 Matt is a Gemini and encompasses the traits of said astrological sign, including a double personality.
 One is a skier, while the other is a knuckle dragging snowboarder.
 During the summer Matt spends much of his time praying for forest fires to engulf the province, learning just enough Spanish to get by down south and making skin donations to local area skateboard parks.

-This will be Jamie’s second year working at Chatter Creek.
+This will be Jamie’s fourth year working at Chatter Creek.

 Diana grew up playing in the Rockies.

 Diana grew up playing in the Rockies.
-After travelling and living in all corners of the province of BC in search of high places and open spaces, she is happy to be back in this neck of the woods and looking forward to her third season at Chatter.
-Diana has been working in the ski /avalanche industry for the last 7 years and is still as passionate about her work as ever.
+After travelling and living in all corners of the province of BC in search of high places and open spaces, she is happy to be back in this neck of the woods and looking forward to her fourth season at Chatter.
+Diana has been working in the ski and avalanche industry for the last 8 years and is as passionate about her work as ever.
 In the summertime you will find her wandering in the wilds of northern British Columbia whispering to bears and hunting poachers.

-Originally from Quebec, Val first tasted champagne powder six years ago and never went back.
+Originally from Quebec, Val first tasted champagne powder seven years ago and never went back.

-Originally from Quebec, Val first tasted champagne powder six years ago and never went back.
-She has been guiding cat skiing, and ski touring for the past 3 years and is excited for her first regular season at Chatter Creek.
+Originally from Quebec, Val first tasted champagne powder seven years ago and never went back.
+She has been guiding cat skiing, and ski touring for the past 4 years and is excited for another season at Chatter Creek.
 She spends her summers leading groups up various summits of Alberta and British Columbia while dreaming of snowy peaks.
 If you can’t find her in the alpine, she might be surfing, sailing or traveling around the globe.